TreeBASE/treebase/INSTALL.md

 - Mark-Jason Dominus wrote an initial version (doc-mjd.txt) and Java data loading tools for the SDSC install
 - Vladimir Gapeyev updated this in Feb-Mar 2010 for the NESCent install
-- Rutger Vos ported the instructions to the install at Naturalis
+- Rutger Vos ported the instructions to the install at Naturalis in July 2017

 The are two stages to the installation process: